Table Mountain Cableway

 A wooden cable car with a tin roof was constructed, which took nearly ten minutes to carry 19 people and a conductor up the 704 meters to the summit.
 In October 1997, new and improved modern cable cars with rotating bases and increased passenger capacity were installed.

-The Table Mountain cableway has transported over 29 million visitors, making the trip in half the time, complete with a 360-degree rotational view of the mountain and spectacular views over the City of Cape Town.
+The Table Mountain cableway has transported over 29 million visitors, Now making the trip in half the time, complete with a 360-degree rotational view of the mountain and spectacular views over the City of Cape Town.
+The current car accommodates about 65 passengers.

 There is a cafe and a “shop at the top” A dedicated wifi lounge at the top of the mountain is available for use by visitors.